tjr226/node-db3-challenge/README.md

 For this lab you will

-- write SQL statements against a pre-populated database using an online tool.
+- [ x ] write SQL statements against a pre-populated database using an online tool.
 Once you have the correct SQL Statement for each query, write it inside the queries.md file under the appropriate heading.
-- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`
+- [ ] write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`

 ### Multi Table Queries

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

+*** WRITTEN IN QUERIES DOC ***

 - Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.
 - Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.